dpoppe7/dpoppe7/README.md

 - 💬 My current interest is iOS/mobile development.
 I also enjoy learnign about UI/UX and product design.

-- 🌱 Here are some of the projects I have been worked on.
+- 🌱 Here are some of the projects I have been working on.

 <!--
 **dpoppe7/dpoppe7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.